hankbao/libreboot/docs/install/rpi_setup.md

 Power on your Pi, and run the following.
 Ensure you swap out "your\_chip\_name" with the proper name/model of your chip.
 Check that it can be read successfully.
-If you cannot read the chip and receive an error similar to "no EEPROM Detected" or "0x0 Chip detected" then you may want to try powering off your PI, and switching the two pins which are connected to the IO ports.
-I.E. Connect pins (clip)8 to (pi)19 and pins (clip)15 to (pi)21
+If you cannot read the chip and receive an error similar to "no EEPROM Detected" then you may want to make sure that MISO/MOSI are not swapped around, check with multimeter whether voltage is right and that ground is connected between "programmer" and target.

     pi# cd ~/flashrom